robertsweetman/module_2/mdbook/src/1_slide.md

 Additionally, who is ultimately responsible for AI/ML's output and subsequent impact on the business?

-There are so many expamples already of IT in general being used as a smokescreen for dodging accountability, the Post Office scandal being the most egregious recent example.
+There are so many expamples already of IT in general being used as a smokescreen for dodging accountability, the Post Office scandal REF: being the most egregious recent example.
 Adding AI into this mix increases complexity as well as the temptation to simply offload governance entirely to a "black box".
-Consumers are already abdicating responsibility for major life decisions, sometimes very much to their own detriment.
+Consumers are already abdicating responsibility for major life decisions, REF: sometimes very much to their own detriment.
 Businesses may end up being no different if ethics aren't adhered to.

-// TODO: add reference - Post Office scandal
-// TODO: add reference - AI and Social media abuse

 ## Scope and Objectives
 The report outlines the various approaches to this problem from an ML/AI point of view, including possible training methods and models,